v-gilbert/quantumbenchmarkzoo/content/application-level-benchmark/protocols/algorithmic-qubit.md

 **EM**: Error mitigation
 **SP**: Scientific paper (checked if a scientific paper explain the results)

+_<span class="caution">The reader should consider with caution the results that are not supported with a scientific paper (SP column without a check) and results subject to COI.</span>_

 <!-- Avoid issue with citations -->
 <!-- {% cite algorithmicQubitsPerf %} -->
 {% include tables/aq-table.html %}